-Natural Environment Policy 6 - Protected Strategic Gap
+Natural Environment Policy 6 - Protected Settlement Gap

-Development proposals should ensure the retention of the open character of the countryside between Middle Tysoe and Lower Tysoe.

-Proposals for the re-use of rural buildings, agricultural and forestry-related development, playing fields, other open land uses and minor extensions to existing dwellings in the area between the two settlements off Tysoe Road will be supported where they would preserve the separation between the two settlements and retain their individual character and appearance.
+Development proposals should ensure the retention of the historic open character of the countryside between Middle Tysoe and Lower Tysoe.
+Proposals for the re-use of rural buildings, agricultural and forestry-related development, playing fields, other open land uses and minor extensions to existing dwellings in the area between the two settlements off Tysoe Road will be supported where they would preserve the separation between the two settlements and retain their individual and distinct character and appearance.
+Other forms of development not specifically listed in this policy will not be supported within the open countryside between the two settlements.